markjacksonfishing/katacoda/monitor-lab05/step4.md

 Proposed exercises
 ------------------

-You can explore several aspects of your application or cluster directly from the explore tab and using default Dashboards, for example, which processes are running in each container:
+You can explore several aspects of your application or cluster directly from the Explore tab, using default Dashboards.
+For example, which processes are running in each container:

 ![Processes](/sysdig/scenarios/monitor-lab05/assets/image04.png)

-From this interface, try to explore:
+Within the Explore tab, try to explore:

 - In which physical node is running each pod of our stack.
 - CPU, memory, bandwidth consumption of each pod, a deployment and the namespace.